s0md3v/Silver/README.md

 - Resumable scanning
 - Slack notifcations
 - multi-core utilization
-- Vulnerbility data caching
+- Vulnerability data caching
 - Smart Shodan integration*

-*\*Silver can automatically use Shodan to retrieve service and vulnerability data if a host has a lot of ports open to save resources.
+*\*Shodan integration is optional but when linked, Silver can automatically use Shodan to retrieve service and vulnerability data if a host has a lot of ports open to save resources.
 Shodan credits used per scan by Silver can be throttled.
 The minimum number of ports to trigger Shodan can be configured as well.*

 ### Usage